 Reading Part 1 (Teil Eins)(10 Minutes):

 You get a text of about 300 words.
-In the modal paper, this is a blog entry (approx 330 words) in which the blogger explains how she unwittingly lost her briefcase and got it back (minus the money that was in it).
+In the model paper, this is a blog entry (approx 330 words) in which the blogger explains how she unwittingly lost her briefcase and got it back (minus the money that was in it).

 You have to choose whether six statements about the content of the blog entry are true or false.